apsrameshnaidu/memory-game-app/readme.md

 # 'http://localhost:3000'

-NOTE: To play this memory game, we need to add some card details into the database.
+NOTE: To play this memory game, you need to add some card details into the database.
 You can find some sample card details in cards.json file.